 Key Ingredients and Substitutions

-The full ingredient list and measurements are listed in the printable recipe below.
+The complete ingredient list and measurements are listed in the printable recipe below.

 How to Make Strawberry Margaritas

-Here are the quick step-by-step instructions with visuals; you can find the full instructions with the exact ingredients in the recipe card below.
+Here are the quick, step-by-step instructions with visuals; you can find the full instructions, including the exact ingredients, in the recipe card below.

 Strawberry Simple Syrup:

-Strawberry Margaritas on the Rocks:
+Strawberry Margarita on the Rocks:

 - Add the tequila, orange liqueur, strawberry simple syrup, frozen strawberries, and lime juice to a blender.
 Blend until slushy.